 James Harford-Tyrer says that condition is of the greatest importance.
 “If you have something in good condition, the potential for resale is there,” he says “The minute there is damage – stains, buttons missing etc – it will immediately tank.
 However, if you improve something that is not in a great state then you could reap the rewards later on.”

 - Stuff your designer bags with tissue paper when not using them to help keep them in shape.

 - Don’t hang them up.
-Try to store them in their original boxes if possible, or if you don’t have those, find a box that is the right size to keep the bag in good order.
+Try to store them in their original boxes if possible.
+If you don’t have that, find a box that is the right size to keep the bag in good order.

 - Use a lint roller to remove dust from the bag’s corners

-- If an Hermes, Channel, Louis Vuitton or other top brand bag needs to be repaired, have it done by the design house itself, which is likely to be expensive, but will keep the bag in the best condition
+- If an Hermes, Channel, Louis Vuitton or other top brand bag needs to be repaired, have it done by the design house itself.
+This is likely to be expensive, but will keep the bag in the best condition

 - Does your home insurance include wardrobe insurance?
 If you have a standard contents policy it might cover wardrobe items up to a certain value, so it is worth checking your policy.
 If not, add the handbag to your home insurance as a separate item.

 - You may need a specialist valuer to calculate the cost of your wardrobe if you own a lot of designer clothes, shoes and handbags.
 Make sure your policy covers the full value.